-Residential (Single-Family): First 5,000 gallons of water used 5,000 - 10,000 gallons of water used \$1.75 per 1,000 gallons 10,001 - 20,000 gallons of water used \$2.00 per 1,000 gallons In excess of 20,001 gallons of water used \$2.50 per 1,000 gallons Commercial and Recreational Facilities
+Residential (Single-Family): \$18.00 (minimum) First 5,000 gallons of water used

 Sewer (monthly billings)

-Each Single Family Residential Connection 45% of water bill; (\$10.00 minimum - without surcharge) plus garbage collection fee Commercial Connection 45% of water bill; (\$10.00 minimum - without surcharge) garbage collection not included
+Each Single Family Residential Connection

+(\$10.00 minimum - without surcharge) plus garbage collection fee Commercial Connection

-Tap Fees:
+Tap Fees: Water:

-Water:

 Single-Family:

-3 / 4 " or 5/8" \$850
+3/" or 5/8"

-1"

-Commercial: · /

 Cost to the District of installing plus 4 times the square feet in the approved parcel served and 2 times the square feet of floor space in the building above ground level or cost to the District of installing plus \$2,500, whichever is greater.

 Wastewater:

 Residential\$100

-Commercial:

-Cost of the tap to the District, plus 25% of such cost or cost plus \$75, whichever is greater.
+Commercial: Cost of the tap to the District, plus 25% of such cost or cost plus \$75, whichever is greater.

-Miscellaneous:

-Residential Deposit \$100
+Other: Residential Deposit\$100

-Returned Check Fee \$25

-Swimming Pool Inspection Fee